 - Links: Before you click on a link in an email, hover your cursor over it first to see a pop-up showing where it actually goes.
 Don't click the link if it doesn't lead to a relevant and legitimate site.
 In fact, your best course of action is usually to browse the company's website on your own, without clicking on provided links.
 (One exception is when verifying your email for an account you know you just created—but still hover over that link to be sure!)

 These examples highlight elements that give away that they're phishing attempts.
 They may seem obvious here, but in the moment of rushing through your real-world inbox, these irregularities might not stand out so starkly.

 There are several tip-offs that this email is not legitimate—starting with the fact that Emerson passwords do not expire!

 Official communications from Emerson College will only ever come from an @emerson.edu email address.
 This should be the first thing you look at when you get a message with a call to action: Who sent it?
 If it's someone you know, is this the kind of email they'd usually send you, or could their account have been compromised?

-This message isn't formatted to look like other Emerson IT emails, and it is signed with this generic “System Administrator" title.
-Note also the grammar mistakes in this message: there's inappropriate capitalization and missing punctuation.
+This message doesn't have the same formatting as other Emerson IT emails, and the sender signed it with a generic “System Administrator" title.
+Also, note the grammar mistakes in this message: inappropriate capitalization and missing punctuation.

 Finally, always be careful when an email includes a link, especially when it's masked by words like "Click Here."
 Hover your mouse over the link for a moment to double-check where it actually leads.
 Phishing emails will almost always try to trick you into going to a malicious website like the one above.